 We’ve all been victim to the stray red sock.
 There’s nothing quite like that sinking feeling when you pull a pink shirt out of the washing machine.
-Despite all of our best efforts, it will eventually happen to all of us.
-So what’s the best remedy?
+Despite our best efforts, it will eventually happen to all of us.
+So, what’s the best colour run remedy?

 Dr Beckmann makes a colour run remover that really does work.
 It’s bleach free and requires nothing more than a soak.
 The remover comes in a pack of two sachets so that you can repeat the process if the first soak doesn’t work.